 7. Clean out your purse regularly

 No matter what you do, there’s a good chance things are going to get messy in your purse.
-Instead of making it a once-a-year cleaning, dump out your purse once a week or so and get it back down to the essentials!
+Instead of making it a once-a-year cleaning, dump out your purse once a week or so and get it back down to the small purse essentials!

 Have any tips for carrying around less?
 Moms — what do you do to save your shoulders?